hdlyhne/myshell/README.txt

 that prompts the user to enter a command, with or without input/output redirection, and processes and executes the user's command.

+To run this program:
+$ make
+$ ./prog2

+At any point during the execution of the program, you may quit by typing q and pressing return.